How to Cut Costs on International Supplier Payments From Colombia

 Why Traditional Bank Transfers Cost More Than You Think

 Traditional bank transfers, especially SWIFT wires, are still the default for many Colombian companies—but they come with hidden costs.
-Outgoing wire charges can range from $30 to $70 USD per transfer, with additional intermediary bank fees and foreign exchange spreads that often add another 1–3% to the total cost.
+Outgoing wire charges can range from US $30 to US $70 per transfer, with additional intermediary bank fees and foreign‑exchange spreads that often add another 1–3 % to the total cost.
 Banks often advertise low transfer fees but may apply significant FX margins, raising the overall cost of payment beyond what’s initially quoted.

 High fees and unpredictable errors can eat into margins and strain supplier relationships.